Sensedia/api-platform-hybrid/kubernetes/README_en.md

 Each .yaml file created over the following sections will contain a set of options that may be customised.

-The following example illustrates a .yaml file to deploy a module and there are subsequent explanations on which values can be customised.
+The following example illustrates a .yaml file to deploy a module and there are subsequent explanations on which values can be replaced.

 Example 1.
 Content of the ``values.yaml`` file of the **Agent Authorization** module.